Life Science

 Professor Yamaguchi, Shoichi Physical chemistry Development and application of new nonlinear laser spectroscopy for selective observation of surfaces and interfaces Applied Chemistry

-Associate Professor Yamaguchi, Takayuki High-energy physics Experimental study of atomic and nuclear physics with stored beam.
-Precision mass and lifetime measurements of exotic nuclei and the synthesis of superheavy elements.
-Physics
+Professor Yamaguchi, Takayuki High-energy physics Experimental studies of atomic and nuclear physics with radioactive beam.
+Precision mass and lifetime measurements of exotic nuclei stored in storage rings Physics

 Professor Wang, Qingyue Circulation system Resource utilization technology, analytical chemistry, bioenvironmental science, and environmental control engineering.
 Measurement of environmental pollutants and pollen allergens.
 Research on basic environmental chemistry (pollution mechanism), identification of pollution sources and evaluation methods of their source contribution rate.
 Optimization of thermal carbonization system for municipal solid organic waste.
 Research on the development and practical application of a system for highly efficient use of depletable resources, recyclable resources, and energy.
-Environmental Control System Course
+Applied Chemistry/ Interdisciplinary Education Program for Applied Science and Technology in Global Environment

 Assistant Professor Ishihara, Hidekazu Atmospheric chemistry Atmospheric Chemistry and Atmospheric Environment Chemistry Applied Chemistry